 Now this is something for your Paris Bucket list!
 Angelina’s patisserie and tearoom in Paris is something of an institution and should definitely feature on your Paris itinerary.
 Located on the Rue Rivoli, across from the Tuilerie Gardens and a stone’s throw from the Louvre, this quintessentially Parisian tearoom has been around since 1903.
 We strongly suggest you indulge in one of their delicious, creamy hot chocolate’s accompaned by their signature Mont Blanc cake.
 This iconic tearoom, with its Belle Epoque interior, is believed to have attracted the likes of Proust, Coco Chanel and Karl Lagerfeld.

-• Learn about wine at la Cité du Vin in Bordeaux
+Learn about wine at la Cité du Vin in Bordeaux

-• Visit the world renowned vineyards around Bordeaux
+Visit the world renowned vineyards around Bordeaux

 Visit a ‘Bouchon’ restaurant in Lyon

 Eat oysters in Arcachon

 We’ve visited the attractive seaside resort of Arcachon on a number of occasions and have noticed that oysters feature rather prominently on their local menus.
 The area around the Bay of Arcachon is famous for oyster farming so we feel that Arcachon would be the perfect place to indulge in this delicacy.
 I’ll actually be completely honest and admit that I’m not entirely sold on the whole slimy, gluey slurping down of oysters but the hubby is actually a numero uno fan of said delicacy.
 My lovely French neighbour introduced me to a slight variant on oysters – cooked oysters!
 Yum!
-Much more up my alley J So here’s to those of you who are into the slurping down of oysters – Archachon OR Bordeaux is the place to indulge.
+Much more up my alley.
+So here’s to those of you who are into the slurping down of oysters – Archachon OR Bordeaux is the place to indulge.
 And let’s not forget the accompanying crisp white wine.

 Be brave and try snails

 Snails, frogs’ leg, baguette and a garland of garlic … and there you have it – the epitome of the French stereotype.
 So have you ever tried snails or frogs’ legs?
-When we first moved to France back in 2012, our kids were young uninhibited 3 and 5 year olds and thought nothing of munching on chewy, garlickey mollusk!
+When we first moved to France back in 2012, our kids were young uninhibited 3 and 5 year olds who thought nothing of munching on chewy, garlickey mollusk!
 I once had a go at munching on a snail but I remain unconvinced…

 Eat an authentic tartiflette in Annecy

-• Indulge in a foodie tour in one of France’s gastronomic capital’s, the Dordogne
+Foodie tour in one of France’s gastronomic capital’s, the Dordogne

 BUCKET LIST HISTORICAL EXPERIENCES IN FRANCE